stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

 ## Final remarks

 You can check the repository for this tutorial’s source code [here](https://github.com/stackbuilders/cloud-haskell-chat) together with a *README* that explains how to launch both the chat server and the client so that you can try it out.
-Now that you have learnt the essentials of cloud Haskell, do not hesitate to fork this repo and add your experiments or further refinements!
+Now that you have learned the essentials of cloud Haskell, do not hesitate to fork this repo and add your experiments or further refinements!

 In case you need additional documents or readings you can visit the following links: